esmond-adjei/frontend-mentor/README.md

-# frontend-master
+# frontend-mentor
-A repository for all frontend master projects
+A repository for all frontend mentor projects